SvenGates0615/Icarus-Mods/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](https://github.com/SvenGates0615/Icarus-Mods/blob/main/License)) file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/SvenGates0615/Icarus-Mods/blob/main/License) file for details.

 ## Author

-Created by SvnGates
+Created by SvenGates

 ## Acknowledgments